Swissair Flight 306

-Swissair Flight 306, a Sud Aviation SE-210 Caravelle III, named Schaffhausen, was a scheduled international flight from Zürich to Rome, via Geneva.
+Swissair Flight 306, a Sud Aviation SE-210 Caravelle III, named Schaffhausen, was a scheduled international flight from Zurich to Rome, via Geneva.
 It crashed near Dürrenäsch, Aargau, on 4 September 1963, shortly after take-off, killing all 80 people on board.

 Timeline

 Zurich Airport was in dense fog when the plane was due to take off at 06:00 UTC.
 At 06:04 the flight was allowed to taxi to runway 34 behind an escorting vehicle.
-At 06:05 the crew reported that they would taxi halfway down runway 34 to inspect the fog and then return to the take off point.
+At 06:05 the crew reported that they would taxi halfway down runway 34 to inspect the fog and then return to the takeoff point.
 This was done using high engine power in order to disperse the fog.
-Around 06:12 the aircraft returned to runway 34 and was allowed to take off, which it did 06:13, and started to climb to flight level 150 (about 15,000 ft), its cruising height.
+Around 06:12 the aircraft returned to runway 34 and was allowed to take off, which it did at 06:13, and started to climb to flight level 150 (about 15,000 ft), its cruising height.

 Four minutes later people on the ground noticed a white trail of smoke coming from the left side of the aircraft.
 Shortly after, a long flame erupted from the left wing.
 Around 06:20 the aircraft reached a height of about 2700 m.
 It then began to descend, entering a gentle left turn before losing height more quickly.
 It then went into a final, steep dive.

 At 06:21 a Mayday message was issued.
-At 06:22 the aircraft crashed into the ground on the outskirts of Dürrenäsch, approximately 35 km from Zürich Airport.
+At 06:22 the aircraft crashed into the ground on the outskirts of Dürrenäsch, approximately 35 km from Zurich Airport.

 Probable cause

 The aircraft's brakes overheated due to the application of full engine power during taxiing.
 This caused the magnesium wheels to burst, one of them on the runway prior to departure.
 Upon retraction of the landing gear, the hydraulic lines in the gear bay were damaged.
 This was caused either by the wheels that had exploded, or the bursting of the other wheel rims during the climb.
 Subsequently, spilled hydraulic fluid ignited when it came in contact with the overheated landing gear rims.
 The fire damaged the gear bay, followed by the wing.
 The data from the airplane's flight recorder combined with a lack of radio calls from the crew suggested that they likely began experiencing difficulties at 06:18.
 Irregularities in the data beginning roughly two minutes later indicated that the fire was causing electrical problems, while wreckage analysis suggested that parts of the airplane were detaching "with increasing frequency" around this time.
-The left engine had shutdown prior to the crash; whether this was from crew action or a failure caused by the fire is unknown.
+The left engine had shut down prior to the crash; whether this was from crew action or a failure caused by the fire is unknown.
 The cause for the final loss of control was not conclusively determined.
 The rigidity of the left wing and rear fuselage, the integrity of the hydraulic flight control system, and the elevator control unit were all noted as possible areas the fire may have affected in the final portion of the flight to an extent which would have caused a rapid loss of control.